 Present:

-My YouTube channel, also called Early Medieval Embroidery, continues to grow; you can access here: https://www.youtube.com/c/EarlyMedievalEmbroidery.
+My YouTube channel, also called Early Medieval Embroidery, continues to grow; you can access here: https://www.youtube.com/@EarlyMedievalEmbroidery.
 Here I post videos about different aspects of early medieval embroidery and my research.
-I also continue to collaborate with others, posting their monthly contributions to the Early Medieval (mostly) Textiles Blog (see homepage).
+I am going to re-start my collaborations with others, posting their contributions to the Early Medieval (mostly) Textiles Blog, so watch this space (see homepage).

 The French documentary Les Mystères de la Tapisserie de Bayeux, in which I appeared, premiered in Bayeux in early December 2021 and was shown on Sur France 5 on 9th December.
-It was then shown on BBC4 on 22nd March 2022.
-I continue to consult / advise on a number of textile and embroidery projects and I have taught a number of day workshops to different groups.
+It was then shown on BBC4 on 22nd March 2022 and continues to pop up every so often.
+I continue to consult / advise on a number of textile and embroidery projects, and I now do a far bit of analysis work for archaeology units within the UK.

 Background: